lightning/bolts/02-peer-protocol.md

 An output is *dust* if the amount is less than the [Bitcoin Core Dust Thresholds](03-transactions.md#dust-limits).

 Both nodes:
-  - After a `shutdown` has been received, AND no HTLCs remain in either commitment transaction:
+  - After a `shutdown` has been sent and received, AND no HTLCs remain in either commitment transaction:
     - SHOULD send a `closing_complete` message.
+  - When receiving `shutdown` again, if it did not send `shutdown` first:
+    - MUST respond with `shutdown`.
+    - MAY send `closing_complete` afterwards.

 The sender of `closing_complete` (aka. "the closer"):
   - MUST set `fee_satoshis` to a fee less than or equal to its outstanding balance, rounded down to whole satoshis.